JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 Choose the folder [3Digi].

-Execute the script 3Digi_de.lua (there will be a 3Digi_en.lua for the english language later).
+Execute the script 3Digi_de.lua for the german version or execute the script 3Digi_en.lua for the english version.

 Start the 'Telemetry Simulator' and check the check box 'Simulate'.